devopsacademyau/academy/classes/03class/aws/README.md

 Understanding your application is key when building an ASG.
 Ask yourself questions like:

-- what are the required software that my application need
+- what is the required software that my application need
 - does it need to do any pre-configuration before running the main application
 - how many instances do I need to have always running

 ASG as any other tool, is not a silver bullet for all the use cases.
-Applications that have persistent storage use could be hard to scale up and down as it need.
+Applications that have persistent storage use could be hard to scale up and down as it needs.
 In specific cases, the application might have to be re-designed to handle multiple access to its state.

-The idea os scaling up and down based on needs is where the cloud computing shines and applications have to be developed with this mindset.
+The idea os scaling up and down based on needs is where cloud computing shines and applications have to be developed with this mindset.

 ### How it works

 Once you create an ASG, the group will make sure to have the set amount of instances requested at any point in time.
 A 1/1/1 ASG is a group with `minimum: 1` `maximum: 1` `desired: 1` EC2 instances, or basically just one instance.

-If you manually shutdown your instance, the ASG will identify the its instance is not healthy and will start a new one.
+If you manually shutdown your instance, the ASG will identify that the instance is not healthy and will start a new one.

 You can remove the instance from the ASG and start managing it manually if you wish so.